1449: The Hall was erected as part of the original College, now known as Old Court.

 Drawn by Auguste-Charles Pugin, aquatint engraving by John Bluck.
 Published in A History of the University of Cambridge, its Colleges, Halls, and Public Buildings by William Combe, published by R. Ackermann in 1815.

-1819–22: Stained glass by Charles Muss inserted in the windows (removed in 1854, mostly transferred to the Long Gallery and to the Audit Dining Room).
+1819–22: Stained glass by Charles Muss inserted in the oriel and side windows (removed, sometime before 1854, possibly 1846, mostly transferred to the Long Gallery and to the Audit Dining Room).
 The glass was paid for out of a gift of 50 guineas from Isaac Milner in 1819, and benefactions from

 1822: This is an enlargement of a decorated initial capital used in several books printed in the 19th century concerning Queens’ College.
 It was first used in a collection of the Statutes of Queens’ College by G.C.
 Gorham, Fellow, printed in 1822.
 Gorham wrote: